ryogrid/articles/skiplist_en.md

 ## Internal design
 - On-disk support
-  - Nodes are associated with blocks (fixed length) in a file for on-disk persistence called pages
+  - Nodes are associated with blocks (fixed length) in a file for on-disk persistence and these blocks are called pages
     - For example, locking/unlocking a node for exclusivity control is basically the same as doing so for a page
     - Each page has a unique page ID
-  - Data for a page is obtained via a component called the page manager, which notifies the page manager when it has finished accessing the page and when it is no longer needed
+  - Data for a page is obtained via a component called the page manager.
+Thread notifies the page manager when the thread finished accessing the page and when obtained page is no longer needed
     - The page manager has an internal buffer in memory (cache area for pages), and individual pages are loaded onto the buffer as needed, but are written to disk if necessary to allocate space for other pages, and so on
   - Page (Note: this is different from "page" in OS memory management mechanism)
     - Page type
       - Holds the page ID of the corresponding page in a member variable
-        - When an instance corresponding to a page A (page ID=>A) exists in memory, it is controlled so that only one instance corresponding to page A exists, and when page A is manipulated in a program, it is accessed by sharing a reference to the same instance.
+        - When an instance corresponding to a page A (page ID=>A) exists in memory, it is controlled so that only one instance corresponding to page A exists, and when page A is manipulated in a program, it is accessed by sharing a reference to the same instance
-      - Read-write locking is possible (with the corresponding Mutex as a member)
+      - Read-write locking is possible (with the corresponding Mutex which is a member variable)
       - Has a counter called "pin count" as a member, and if it is 0, it means that there is no thread using the page, and the page manager recognizes it as a page that can be cached out to disk
       - Has a reference to the area of page data loaded in memory
 - Page Manager (hereafter referred to as PM)
-  - The PM shall provide the following I/F (* Behavior is defined only as described below)
+  - The PM shall provide the following I/F (assumed behaviors are only described below)
     - PageManager::NewPage(newPage *Page) int32
       - Generates a new page and returns the allocated page ID and a reference to the Page type entity.
       - The pin count of the page is assumed to be 1